RobinKarlsson/RK-Resource-001/README.md

 Count number of times each member has played for a group in team matches.
 Includes number of tm's played in, points won, points lost, timeouts and number of games yet to finish.

-Saves the result to a excell compatible csv-file and offers to create a second list that only contain those members who fill a few criterias regarding their rating, last online, member since and timeout-ratio
+Saves the result to a excell compatible csv-file and offers to create a second list that only contain those members who fill a few criterias using option 6

 6.

-takes a comma seperated list of members and sort out those who doesn't fill a few criterias regarding their rating, last online, member since and timeout-ratio
+takes a comma seperated list of members and sort out those who doesn't fill a few criterias regarding their min/max rating, last online, member since, older/younger than, min/max number of groups they're in, timeout-ratio, if they have a custom avatar, where they're from and gender